SameerAsghar191491/Todo_App/README.md

 - Display tasks in a clean and scrollable list

-- Delete tasks instantly
+- Delete & Edit tasks instantly

+- Mark completed by simply clicking on it

 - Minimal and user-friendly interface

-- Great project for understanding StatefulWidget and UI updates
+- Great project for learning Local Database, StateMangement & UI/UX

 ---